 Implementing these guidelines is a slow process, and there is no guarantee that they will impact the behavior of potential assailants.
 When the festival’s over, as we carpool home with friends, we deserve to take joyful memories with us.
 Ultimately, the responsibility to end sexual assault and harassment falls entirely on the perpetrator, but until then, women and men are taking action to protect themselves and others.
 Ashley, 21, told Teen Vogue, “We literally will not separate, and if we do, it’s in groups, so that way no one is ever alone.”
 Another woman said some bystanders have intervened.
 “There will be guys who say, ‘Hey, get away from her,’ and it’s really cool when they do that.”
 Going to a concert and actually enjoying it is not too much to ask for.
 Until harassment at festivals declines, we can try to keep each other safe and remember that sexual assault is never the fault of the victim.

 If you think you may have been sexually assaulted you can find support online at rainn.org or call the National Sexual Assault Hotline at 800.656.HOPE (4673).
 To find out what legal options you have, we are here to answer your questions.
 All conversations and meetings are confidential and will not cost you anything.
 Whether or not you decide to file a claim is entirely up to you.

-You can reach attorney Melissa Hague any time at our offices by calling 484-344-5850 or contact her by filing out the form below and she will respond to your message within 24 hours.
+You can reach sexual assault attorney Melissa Hague any time at our offices by calling 484-344-5850 or contact her by filling out the form below and she will respond to your message within 24 hours.
 All calls and information provided on the below form are strictly confidential between you and Melissa.